seanpmaxwell/Typescript-Best-Practices/README.md

 } as const;
 ```

  - Despite the trend though, there are a few scenarios where a class might make sense.
-Suppose there's a situation where you have non IO data with an internal state and you that you want to call functions on it in order to manipulate that state.
+Suppose there's a situation where you have non-IO data with an internal state and you want to call functions on that state either to manipulate or access it (i.e. a data-structure).
 For example, take the `new Map()` object.
-It has it's own internal state which is used to track a list of key value pairs, and it provides you with all kinds of handy functions `get(), set(), keys(), length etc` to manipulate and access that state.
-It'd be pretty inconvenient to constantly have to do `const someMap = Map.new(); Map.set(someMap, 'key', 'value'), Map.get(someMap, 'key');`.
+It has it's own internal state which is a group of key value pairs, and it provides you with all kinds of handy functions `get(), set(), keys(), length etc` to update and access the key/value pairs.
+It'd be pretty inconvenient (and possibly dangerious if the state is external) to constantly have to do `const someMap = Map.new(); Map.set(someMap, 'key', 'value'), Map.get(someMap, 'key');`.
 But definitely any object that is IO data or static should be made with `basic-objects` and do note that classes often tend to get overused.
+Sometimes you might not be sure about whether to use a class or not.
+And good rule of thumb is if you have a function that needs to be initialized with some data and called multiple times and you're tempted to use the `this` keyword, you should probably be using a class.

 ## Naming